-Peter Whitehead made the first Rolling Stones film in 1965, filmed Allen Ginsberg at the Albert Hall, in 1966 was the first person to publish a Jean-Luc Godard script in English, made the quintessential Swingin’ London film in 1967, was inside the occupied buildings of Columbia University with a camera in 1968, and filmed the pop promos and concerts of Syd Barrett, Pink Floyd, Nico, Jimi Hendrix and Led Zeppelin.
-He eventually left filmmaking behind, authored several novels and for several years lived in Saudi Arabia, where he ran the world’s largest private falcon breeding sanctuary.
+Peter Whitehead made the first Rolling Stones film, filmed Allen Ginsberg at the Albert Hall, was the first person to publish a Jean-Luc Godard script in English, made the quintessential Swingin’ London film, was inside the occupied buildings of Columbia University with a camera in 1968, and filmed the pop promos and concerts of Syd Barrett, Pink Floyd, Nico, Jimi Hendrix and Led Zeppelin.
+After leaving filmmaking behind, he authored several novels and for years lived in Saudi Arabia, where he ran the world’s largest private falcon breeding sanctuary.

 O world invisible, we view thee,